solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 and returns the relevant data.
 For other programs, it calls the appropriate read-only instruction using an ephemeral account input.

-The structure for new holding and mint accounts must follow the layout of the existing SPL token accounts to ensure compatibility in RPC when fetching pre and post token balances.

-For a holding, the first 165 bytes must contain the same information as a normal SPL token holding.
-The following byte must be the type of account (ie. `Holding`), and after that, any data is allowed as required by the new token program.

-The same applies for mints, but only for the first 82 bytes.

-The `amount` field in an SPL token holding should contain a token amount in order to properly integrate with RPC's `preTokenBalances` and `postTokenBalances`.

-For i-tokens, `amount` will be in terms of tokens, and not shares, so that UIs can properly display amounts moved.
+For interest-bearing tokens, after `NormalizeToSPLHolding` and deserialization into a `spl_token::Holding`, the `amount` field will be in terms of tokens, and not shares, so that UIs can properly display amounts in terms of tokens.

 ### Token Program Registry